What is SERC?

 - Nationally and internationally recognized Intern, graduate and post-doctoral student programs train the next generation of research scientists and natural resource managers

-- Citizen science to gather new data and to engage them in the process of using science effectively for answers.
+- Participatory Science to gather new data and to engage them in the process of using science effectively for answers.

 - Engage our world-class science with business leaders, policy makers, natural resource managers, educators, lawyers, and conservationists for the benefit of society.